Amy Gardner, MS, RD (Owner)

 Owner/ Registered Dietitian

-Amy works collaboratively and closely with patients, parents, psychologists, feeding teams, occupational therapists, speech therapists, behavioral therapists and schools to help her clients reach their health goals while fostering a positive relationship with food.
+Amy works collaboratively and closely with patients, parents, psychologists, feeding teams, occupational therapists, speech therapists, behavioral therapists, and schools to ensure her clients reach their health goals while fostering a positive relationship with food and their body.

-Amy combines a non-diet approach to eating and a Health At Every Size (HAES) approach with mindfulness techniques to help empower individuals to listen to their bodies’ internal cues and become more attuned to their unique biological rhythms.
+When you step inside Metrowest Nutrition, you’ll find her tackling a Health At Every Size, non-diet approach with mindfulness techniques to help empower individuals to listen to their bodies’ internal cues and become more attuned to their unique biological rhythms.

 Pediatric and Family Feeding